DSC-Capstone/dsc-capstone.github.io/lessons/04/index.md

 - If you're in a data-focused domain, you should describe why the data you're using will help address the problem at hand.
 - If you're in a methods-focused domain (that is, a domain in which you're developing new methods), you should describe the kinds of data that your methods are applicable to.
 For instance, if you're developing methods for using convolutional neural networks with graphs, you should describe why graph-based data is useful in the real-world.

+Watch [the video](https://www.youtube.com/watch?v=X9gbQ7pme1E) below, prepared by capstone TA (and former DSC undergrad!)
+Praveen Nair.
+It speaks more about writing titles, abstracts, and introductions.
+The slides used in the video can be found [here](assets/5-intro-to-intros.pdf).

+<center><iframe width="888" height="500" src="https://www.youtube.com/embed/X9gbQ7pme1E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

+{: .red }
-**Action Item**{: .label .label-red } Your [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) submission will consist of both a report submission and code submission. **Your report submission for the checkpoint should contain a working title, abstract, and introduction section.**
+**Remember, your [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) submission will consist of both a report submission and code submission.
+Your report submission for the checkpoint should contain a working title, abstract, and introduction section.
+Watch the video above to help prepare!**

 ### Methods